linkdevelopment/EasyLocation/README.md

 **Default:** `LocationRequestType.UPDATES`

 # Contribute
 Contributions and contributors are always welcome!
-Help us make DragDismiss better and give back to the community.
+Help us make EasyLocation better and give back to the community.

 Found an issue or feel like contributing?
 Please use [Github][issues] Have a question?
-Please use Stackoverflow with tag [DragDismissLayout][stackoverflow]
+Please use Stackoverflow with tag [easylocation_linkdev][stackoverflow]

 # License
     Copyright 2020-present Link Development